algorithmiaio/sample-apps/JavaScript/deep-filter/README.md

-# Scene Recognition
+# Deep Style

-## Use Deep Learning to Identify and Classify Places
+## Use Deep Learning for Artistic Style Transfer

-This is a demo of the [Places365Classifier](https://algorithmia.com/algorithms/deeplearning/Places365Classifier) running on Algorithmia, which uses state-of-the-art deep learning to identify places in images.
-Simply paste in a URL or upload a file to quickly classify places, locations, and scenes in images.
+This is a demo of Algorithmia's [DeepFilter](https://algorithmia.com/algorithms/deeplearning/DeepFilter) implementation.
+Simply provide an image, and deep learning will automatically stylize it in a number of different ways.
+You can also train your own filters as described in the [tutorial](http://blog.algorithmia.com/training-style-transfer-models/?ref=ghsamples).

 ## See this demo in action

-This demo can be viewed at http://demos.algorithmia.com/classify-places
+This demo can be viewed at http://demos.algorithmia.com/deep-style

 ## Run it yourself